MrHeer/FileDistributor/README.md

 ## Todo
 1. add a status for each host after distribute
-2. add 'retry' button for failed host after distribute
+2. add 'retry' feature after distribute exception